aarontyler1/deep-rl-trading/README.md

-# An Application of Deep Reinforcement Learning to Algorithmic Trading
+# Deep Reinforcement Learning for Algorithmic Trading (TDQN & TPPO)

 This repository contains the experimental code and results from my MSc dissertation at the **University of Bristol**.
 It explores the application of **Deep Reinforcement Learning (DRL)** to algorithmic trading, benchmarking classical strategies against modern RL agents.

 Implemented strategies include:
-* **Classical trading strategies**: Buy & Hold, Sell & Hold, Trend Following, Mean Reversion.
+* **Classical trading strategies**: Buy & Hold, Sell & Hold, Trend Following, Mean Reversion
-* **TDQN (Trading Deep Q-Network)**: a DRL agent adapted for trading.
+* **TDQN (Trading Deep Q-Network)**: a DRL agent adapted for trading
-* **TPPO (Trading Proximal Policy Optimization)**: a novel DRL agent developed in this research to improve adaptability in volatile markets.
+* **TPPO (Trading Proximal Policy Optimization)**: a novel DRL agent developed in this research to improve adaptability in volatile markets

 The framework provides:
 * Market data downloading & augmentation